 From the above experiment, we learn the following:

-• COMP_CWORD prints the index of the word that the user is currently typing at the terminal prompt.
+COMP_CWORDprints the index of the word that the user is currently typing at the terminal prompt.- It uses the space character as a delimiter to determine this index.

-• COMP_WORDS is the array of words that the user has typed so far.
+COMP_WORDSis the array of words that the user has typed so far.- The current word’s text can be derived by indexing into

 The final point above is what we’re doing on the current line of code- grabbing the value of COMP_WORDS at index COMP_CWORD, and storing it in the local variable word.